Shibuya PARCO Business Hours

 RIDE Inc.

-In the SAM 90's, we met through friends in the rave and established FriendsWithYou as a conceptual art movement.
-The beginning was like the hippie movement for us, embodying the main beliefs of the rave scene, PLUR (abbreviation of peace, love, unity, respect).
-From the beginning, I wanted to create a new way of spirituality that fits the present day.
-In addition, the idea of using art as a tool for healing was at the center of his creation, such as the coined word "Psycho Magic" created by Allehandro Hodrovsky.
-I wished that the power of the universe would be on our side, and based on the idea that everything in the universe was FriendsWithYou, I aimed to create healing art that could fight the looming loneliness.
+In the SAM 90s, through friends at Rave, we met and founded FriendsWithYou as a conceptual art movement.
+The beginning was like a hippie movement for us, embodies the main beliefs of the rave scene, PLUR (abbreviation of peace, love, unity and respect).
+From the beginning, I wanted to create a new way of spirituality that suits the present age.
+Also, the idea of using art as a healing tool, like the coined word <psycho magic> created by Alexandro Jodorowsky, was at the center of his creation.
+We hoped that the power of the universe would be on our side, and based on the idea that everything in the universe was FriendsWithYou, we wanted to create a healing art that could fight the loneliness that was approaching.

 TURY For the next 23 years, we are still working together.
-At first, I started with co-drawing paintings, but I didn't have a clear methodology yet, so I started making soft sculptures to sell as stuffed animals.
-And I knew that they had the power of magic to bring out the potential of their owners.
+At first, I started by co-drawing paintings, but since there was no clear methodology yet, I started making soft sculptures to sell as stuffed animals.
+And I learned that they have magical power to bring out the potential of their owners.

-TURY One of the interesting things about what we are doing is to convey a deeper message by using the modeling and method of expression like a young child.
-His stance as an artist is not to let go of the sense of surprise like a child, but to get inspiration from the world.
-That's why I have always resisted the idea that in order to function as a member of society, I should not be surprised or excited about life.
-Originally, we have been cherishing it as a way to cope with our lives, but we want to share it with the world.
-Even if you feel happy and excited to play, you can be excited all day.
+TURY I think one of the fun things about what we are doing is to convey a deeper message using the modeling and method of expression like a young child.
+As an artist, STANCE is not to let go of the sense of surprise like a child, but to get inspiration from the world.
+That is why I have always resisted the idea that in order to function as a member of society, I should not be surprised or excited about life.
+Originally, we have been cherishing it as a way to deal with it in our lives, but we would like to share it with the world.
+Even if you feel like you want to play with whimsical, happy and excited, you can be excited all day.

-Growing up in SAM Florida, I had a rough childhood, and TURY also had a lot of adversity, both were forced to leave home at the age of 14.
-Therefore, I had to become an adult earlier than a man.
-That's why even when I grow up, I think that I still have a lot of space for playing, dreaming, thinking about the blue sky, and something that can serve as a model for someone .
-Play is sacred, it is free to surprise or dream like a child, and we believe everyone has a big dream, so we incorporate love, hope, curiosity, and play as the main elements in every work.
+Growing up in SAM Florida, I had a rough childhood, and TURY had a lot of adversity and both were forced to leave home at the age of 14.
+Therefore, I had to grow up earlier than people.
+That's why, even as I grow up, I think I have left a lot of space for something that can play, dream, look at the blue sky, and serve as an example for someone.
+We believe that play is sacred, that it is free to be surprised or dream like a child, and that everyone has big dreams, so we incorporate love, hope, curiosity and play as the main elements in every work.

-SAM was violent and rough, but I think he was a tough child.
-It was full of trouble and was always involved in various things.
-Florida, where I grew up, was like a swamp like the William Gording "The King of Flies."
-It was dark, and I lived desperately.
-It's in contrast to our daily lives, who are working as warriors for love and peace (laughs).
-At that time, it was mysterious, but by breaking toys with tools and bats, I was melting them with the heat of the light bulb that I had in the middle of the night to make a strange lump of plastic.
+SAM It was violent and rough, but I think it was a tough child.
+It was a lot of trouble and I was always involved in a lot of things.
+Florida, where I grew up, was like a swamp like William Golding, King of the Flies.
+It was dark and I survived desperately.
+It is in contrast to our lives today, working as warriors for love and peace (laughs).
+At that time, I was a mystery, but I broke the toys with tools and bats and melted them with the heat of the light bulb that I had in the middle of the night to make a strange lump of plastic.

-TURY What I remember most clearly as a memory of childhood is that I created with my brother in Cuba where I grew up.
-I made elaborate structures using things I found in the backyard, and based on them, I developed a story about bricolage.
+TURY The most vivid memory of childhood is that I created with my brother in Cuba where I grew up.
+Using what I found in the backyard, I made an elaborate structure, and based on it, I developed a story about bricolage.

-——The solo exhibition "Ocean - Temple of the Sacred Heart" focuses on new paintings and sculptures based on the imaginary mythology "Ocean".
-What kind of ideas did you come from?
+——His solo exhibition "Ocean - Temple of the Sacred Heart" focuses on new paintings and sculptures on the theme of the imaginary myth "Ocean".
+What kind of idea did you come from?

-SAM "Ocean" is a series of myths that express neo-naturalistic ideas to make relationships with people, themselves, and the living earth more closely.
-This concept was born from the desire to create a new myth that connects people to explain what we have done so far.
-In other words, it is a modern arrangement of the religion of the beginning, in which all religions and countries are abandoned, and people return to themselves, mother nature and origin gods.
-In the first place, we come from the sea, almost made of seawater components, and have a heart that beats like waves.
+SAM "Ocean" is a series of myths that express neo-naturalistic ideas for making our relationship with people, ourselves, and the living earth more intimate.
+This concept was born from the desire to create a new myth that unites people so that we can explain what we have done so far.
+In other words, it is a modern arrangement of the religion of the beginning, in which all religions and nations, abandoning all previous ideas and turning people back to themselves, to Mother Nature and the gods of origin.
+In the first place, we come from the sea, almost made of seawater components, and we have a heart that beats like waves.

-TURY It is also an effort to change the name of the Earth to "Ocean" and rewrite the history that we call the place where we live the Earth.
-I feel that modern history gives priority to humans over nature.
-In the first place, the earth is blue and does not exist as a brown planet.
-In the same way, I wanted to present a myth of a new framework that matches ethics in an ecosystem that is more than ourselves.
-In order to review where we are now and the future, we want to return to the Hori stick thinking rather than to capture nature as a whole, and re-adjust human power dynamics with the earth.
+TURY It is also an effort to change the name of the Earth to "Ocean" and rewrite the history that we have called the Earth where we live.
+I feel that modern history prioritizes human beings over nature.
+In the first place, Earth is blue and does not exist as a brown planet.
+In the same way, I wanted to present a myth of a new framework that suits ethics in an ecosystem that is more than ourselves.
+In order to review where we are now and the future, we have a desire to return to a more holistic way of thinking about nature as a whole, and to re-adjust human power dynamics with the Earth.

-——FriendsWithYou's themes and animism that flows through works is an idea that has been permeated in Asia and Japan for a long time, but are there any parts influenced by such Asian culture?
+——The animism that flows into FriendsWithYou's themes and works has long been popular in Japan, including Asia, but are there any parts influenced by such Asian culture?

 SAM animism, that is, the idea that everything has a soul, is at the heart of our main idea that the universe is on your side, the theme of every work, and I love to play with this idea.
 And Japan has become a great inspiration for us.
 The way we use symbols and characters to evoke emotions and inspire people is at the core of our creation.

-TURY Despite being deeply influenced, when it comes to animism, I am very influenced by Jorbaism, a very primitive religious system rooted in animism such as religions and natural phenomena in West Africa that my mother practiced in Cuba.
+TURY Despite being deeply influenced, when it comes to animism, I am very influenced by the Jorbaism, a very primitive religious system rooted in animism such as religion and natural phenomena in West Africa that my mother practiced in Cuba.

-——The two people literally make their work together without sharing their roles.
+——You are two people who literally make works together without sharing their roles.
 What is the first step?

-Sometimes it starts with a TURY conversation, or you can sit together and start drawing.
-I have both real conversations and visual communication.
-For example, "Have you ever read about this myth?"
-It's wonderful to get used to the wave of creation of sharing ideas and remixing ideas together, and collaborative work is very interesting.
-It's just like they dive into the sea and see how far they flow.
+Sometimes it starts with a TURY conversation, sometimes you sit together and start drawing.
+We have both real conversations and visual communication.
+For example, “Have you ever read about this myth?”
+It's great to get used to the wave of creativity, sharing ideas and remixing ideas together, and collaboration is very interesting.
+It's the feeling of diving into the sea with two people and watching how far it flows.

 Both SAMs have a spring of inspiration that does not die (laughs).
-I sometimes read myths, see art, and bring things I have experienced in my life, meditation, experiments, and ideas from research into my works.
-By working with artists as powerful as you are, you can realize ideas and visions that have not yet been fully shaped.
-I think it's great to be able to create magical phrases by working together, and to be able to express what you have in yourself to the fullest, or realize your dreams in an unexpected way.
+You can also read myths, see art, and bring your life experiences, meditation, experimentation, and ideas from research into your work.
+By working with artists as powerful as you, you can realize ideas and visions that have not yet been fully shaped.
+I think it's great to be able to create magical phrases by doing it together, and to be able to express the fullest of what is in you, or to embody your dreams in an unexpected way.

-——By the way, how do you know that it was completed?
-Do you sometimes break your opinion?
+——By the way, how do you know it was completed?
+Can your opinion break?

-The moment when both SAMs are satisfied is the moment of completion.
-If you don't think we like it, you can't send it to the world.
+The moment when both SAMs are convinced is the moment of completion.
+If you don't like us, you won't be able to send it out to the world.
 We often encounter difficult situations that we cannot understand alone.
 At that time, we share opinions with each other, push forward ideas, and shape them.
-Since various ideas are always swirling, it's a really exciting adventure to complete it as a beautiful exhibition like this.
+There are always various ideas swirling, so it's a really exciting adventure to complete it as a beautiful exhibition like this.

-TURY Of course, we will discuss whether it is an expression that is valuable to us.
-Because of passion, sometimes it can be emotional.
-However, over the course of 23 years, I feel that I was able to find ways to talk more positively and respect each other's opinions and build new things.
+TURY Of course, we will discuss whether or not the expression is valuable to us.
+Because you have passion, sometimes you can be emotional.
+However, over the course of 23 years, I feel that I have been able to find ways to talk more positively about each other's opinions and build new things.

-——How did you get over when you lose confidence or hit a wall?
+——How did you overcome it when you lost confidence or hit a wall?

-Represent the TURY figure and make efforts.
+Show the truth and try.
 I think that's one of the easiest ways to deal with it.
-And you need to get used to failure or in a state that is not perfect.
-Commit in the general direction, just look positive every day, do your best, take a shower, eat rice, work out, and try again until it goes well.
-Working on ideas with beliefs leads to a big idea.
-That's why I don't think the concept of failure exists.
-We gain knowledge ahead of failure, and we believe that all interactions are valuable.
+And you need to get used to failure or being unperfect.
+Commit to the general direction, just look positive every day, show up, do your best, take a shower, eat rice, work out, and try again until it works.
+Working on ideas with beliefs leads to big ideas.
+So, I don't think the concept of failure exists.
+Knowledge is gained before failure, and all interactions are valued.

-SAM We don't always try to make things perfect.
-Because there are rough, ugly, sometimes human-like, and mysterious beauty.
-As things become digitized and perfect and beautiful, people will be attracted to things that are dirty, rough, or have ugly moments.
+SAM We don’t always try to make things perfect.
+For there is a rough part, an ugly part, sometimes humanness, and mysterious beauty.
+As things become digitized and perfect and beautiful, people will become attracted to things that are dirty, coarse, and ugly moments.

-TURY The act of expressing what flows unnecessarily in human activities.
+TURY The act of expressing what flows in human activities.

-A living dialogue of mankind presented as SAM ideas and creations.
+A living dialogue of mankind presented as an idea and a creation.

-——What is needed to make a free and unbiased expression?
+——What is it necessary to make a free and unbiased expression?

-——Why do you express yourself in a wide range of fields, genres, and ways, including immersive installations, parades, sculptures, paintings, animations, live performances, and collaborations with brands?
+——Why do you express yourself in a wide range of fields, genres, and methods, including immersive installations, parades, sculptures, paintings, animations, live performances, and collaborations with brands?

-TURY I've always thought that the idea of having to stay alone in the studio as an artist in order to create powerful art is something of the past.
-In order to create new modern and futuristic art, you need even more powerful brains.
-That's why the idea of involving artists, engineers, philosophers, and other collaborators was a natural and easy-to-do form for us who always collaborate with us.
-I also think that the idea that solo artists are the only ones that create excellent art is something like a little myth.
+TURY I always thought that the idea that in order to create powerful art, I had to stay alone in the studio as an artist was a thing of the past.
+In order to create new contemporary and futuristic art, we need a more powerful brain.
+That's why the idea of engaging artists, engineers, philosophers, and other collaborators was a natural and easy way for us, who are always collaborating together.
+I also think that the idea that solo artists are the only one who creates excellent art is something like a little myth.

 I want to touch everyone, from the world of SAM fine art to small children to academics and simple people.
-Whether it's an idea or a dream, it's a welcome.
+Whether it's an idea or a dream, welcome.
 Various types of works are tools for meeting people in different places.
-Even without direct collaboration, those who participate in our community are interested in diversifying and evolving art in the same way.
-And there is a united bond that restores power to all our stories.
-That's the source of the idea of "Ocean."
-We are not only the creator of the story, but also the artist in the story.
-And it is all artists who create a new world, planet, and our story.
-Artists have ideas, and those ideas have power.
-So, I believe that if we work together, we can make something truly powerful.
+Even if we don’t collaborate directly, the people who participate in our community are equally interested in diversifying and evolving art.
+And there is a united bond that restores power to all of our stories.
+That’s the source of the idea for Ocean.
+We are not only the creators of the story, but also the artists of the story.
+And it is every artist who creates a new world, a planet, our story.
+The artist has an idea, and the idea has power.
+So, I believe that if we work together, we can make something really powerful.

 TURY, Hajime Sorayama, SAM